2024 Solar Incentives Guide for Milford Mill, MD - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you probably think of federal incentives first.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of your solar system's cost.
+When someone says "solar incentives," you likely think of federal incentives first.
+It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
+This is a tax credit that reduces your taxes by a specified percentage of the money you spend on solar panels for your home.

-To find out exactly how much the ITC could save you, speak with your local Milford Mill solar panel installation expert.
+To understand exactly how much money the ITC could save you, talk to your local Milford Mill solar panel installer.

-In August 2022, the ITC (now titled the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-The new Clean Energy Credit now runs until 2035.
-You can now apply for a 30% credit for solar systems installed between 2022 and 2032.
-This new credit will then be decreased by a few percentage points every year until its expiration.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The new Clean Energy Credit extends until 2035.
+American homeowners can now apply for a 30% credit for solar systems installed between January 1, 2022, and December 31, 2032.
+This new credit will then decrease annually until it expires.
 Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.

 State & Local Solar Incentives